WDibble/unity-platformer-game/README.md

 - 🌟 All skills put to the ultimate test
 - 🎭 Complex invisibility mind games
 - 🏆 Your final challenge awaits!

-#### Key Challenges:
-- 🔥 Epic boss battle with dynamic AI
-- 🎮 Utilize every skill in your arsenal
-- 🧠 Outsmart the boss's mimicry abilities
-- 🌟 Prove your mastery of the shadows

 ## 🛠️ Technical Implementation
 ### Core Systems